krebernisak/resume/resume-long.md

     - Assisted in architecture planning and building of an in-house data collecting system
     - Technologies: Java, Android SDK & NDK, Apache Cordova, HTML5, CSS, JavaScript, Node.js, ElasticSearch, Ruby, Python

-*   **Five Minutes Ltd.** now FIVE - Mobile App Design and Development Agency
+*   **FIVE** Mobile Design and Development Agency

     Android Developer, November 2012 – May 2013

     - Developing Android apps for various enterprise clients like Allianz, The Hearst Corporation, Konzum and startups like Fogg Mobile and Visiobike.
-    - Bluetooth protocol communication with hardware controller used by an electric bicycle
+    - Bluetooth protocol communication with a hardware controller used by an electric bicycle
     - Ad hoc wifi webcam streaming in MJPEG video format
     - Technologies: Android SDK & NDK, Maven, Ant, RoboGuice, Otto, kSOAP 2, Bluetooth, SQL